 In accordance with authoritative guidance, the Company reviews its long-lived assets, including property and equipment and other assets, for impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be fully recoverable.
 To determine recoverability of its long-lived assets, the Company evaluates whether future undiscounted net cash flows will be less than the carrying amount of the assets and adjusts the carrying amount of its assets to fair value.
-Management has determined that no impairment of long-lived assets occurred in the period from inception through June 30, 2013.
+Management has determined that no impairment of long-lived assets has occurred through June 30, 2014.